canonical/server-test-scripts/oci-unit-tests/README.md

 ### Test dependencies

-The tests should run on any Ubuntu >=Bionic system.
-Other than all the `Priority: required` packages the tests can assume the following packages an all of their dependencies are installed on the host system:
+The tests should run on any Ubuntu >= Bionic system.
+Other than all the `Priority: required` packages the tests can assume the following packages and all of their dependencies are installed on the host system:

  - `ubuntu-server`
  - `docker.io`
  - `shunit2`

-If a test requires specific dependencies they should be installed in a dedicated Docker container.
+If a test requires specific dependencies it should be installed in a dedicated Docker container.

 ### Port allocation